dkonidena/Stonks_DB_Project/README.md

 pip install -r requirements.txt python run.py
 ```
-Then open the link printed by the program in a web browser.
-It will be look like:
+Then open the link printed by the program in Firefox.
+The link will look like:
 ```
 > Address http://0.0.0.0:8002 <
 ```